openframeworks/ofSite/_documentation/math/ofVec2f.markdown

 _description: _

-Scales the vector some amount of lenght.
+Scales the vector some amount of length.